 Singapore's nature reserves are rather "well-tamed" with not many dangerous animals lurking in the forests — tigers are history, but snakes are pretty common.
 Since the nature reserves are to be kept as natural as possible, most things are left as it is in the forests except for conservation efforts.
 Visitors should not be complacent and assume that safety is guaranteed.
 Never walk in the nature with music blasting in the ears.

 sounds made by animals (both friendly and unfriendly),

 loud and cacophony callings by crickets that signal a rain is coming,

-approaching bikers, joggers, other visitors (some maybe unfriendly), etc.
+approaching cyclists, joggers, other visitors (some may be unfriendly), etc.

 In short, keep those ears open — especially when you are alone.
 You will get more than you ask for.